This accessibility statement applies to the Cardiff and Vale University Health Board’s website: https://cauhb.nhs.wales.

 The accessibility requirements do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We do not plan to fix any PDFs or other documents published before 23 September 2018, for example Board and Committee Papers, Health Board policies and procedure documentation or statutory documentation such as Annual Reports.
 However, we will endeavour to make any new PDFs or Word documents accessible wherever possible.

-We occassionally publish PDFs which contain ‘transcripts, scanned manuscripts or handwritten notes’ for example in FOI requests - these are outside of scope and will not be fixed.
+We occasionally publish PDFs which contain ‘transcripts, scanned manuscripts or handwritten notes’ for example in FOI requests - these are outside of scope and will not be fixed.

 We do not plan to add captions to live audio or video streams because live video is exempt from meeting the accessibility regulations.
 However, we will always aim to provide subtitled versions of pre-recorded videos produced.

-This website was last tested in December 2019.
+This website was previously tested in December 2019.
 The test was carried out by the Digital Accessibility Centre in Bridgend.
+This website was last tested on 13th September 2023.